 How do I set up an appointment?

-During higher-volume times of the semester professional academic advisors meet with students on a first-come, first-serve walk-in/call-in basis.
-Professional advisors are also available throughout the semester for quick questions during designated walk-in/call-in times.
+During higher-volume times of the semester professional academic advisors meet with students on a first-come, first-serve drop-in/call-in basis.
+Professional advisors are also available throughout the semester for quick questions during designated drop-in/call-in times.